 F-1 Visa Financial Documentation

-Please note that the ISO will only issue Form I-20 once it confirms the following:
+Please note that the ISO will only issue Form I-20 after confirming the following:

-The student has proficiency in the English language;
+The student is proficient in the English language;

-The student demonstrates that he or she has funding to cover the cost of attending UVa and
+The student has sufficient funding to cover the cost of attending UVa;

 All elements of the student's application for admission are present and authentic.

-The United States Immigration and Naturalization Service (INS) will not issue a student visa to any student for whom the sum of financial aid received (including aid from the University) and personal/family resources listed is insufficient to support them in the United States.
-The exact level of support required by the INS will be specified in the information that you will receive once admitted.
+The United States Immigration and Naturalization Service (INS) will not issue a student visa to any student for whom the sum of financial aid received (including aid from the University) and personal/family resources listed are deemed insufficient to support them during their stay in the United States.
+The exact level of support required by the INS will be specified in the information students receive after they are admitted.
 Financial aid awards in the Department of Economics are made with full knowledge of INS requirements.
-However, in some cases, the student may list a combination of: 1) the fellowship amount(s) expected from international agencies, home-country sources, etc., and 2) personal or family assets.
+However, in some cases, the student may choose to list a combination of: 1) the fellowship amount(s) expected from international agencies or home-country sources and 2) personal or family assets.